EAMET: Robust Massive Model Editing via Embedding Alignment Optimization¶

 Background & Motivation¶

-Key Insight: The authors proceed from both theoretical and empirical directions.
-Theoretically, they derive an upper bound on the reconstruction error per fact: \(\|e_i\| \leq C_i\sqrt{\frac{1}{2}\mathcal{A}(i)} + |\beta_{ii}|\|r_i\| + \|\varepsilon_i\|\), where \(\mathcal{A}(i)\) is the misalignment score.
-Empirically, on LLaMA2-7B, increasing the number of edits from 200 to 1000 causes the total misalignment score to rise from 79 to 554, while accuracy drops from 98.5% to 86.8%—a strong correlation that validates the theory.
+Key Insight: The authors approach the problem from both theoretical and empirical directions.
+Theoretically, they derive a reconstruction error upper bound \(\|e_i\| \leq C_i\sqrt{\frac{1}{2}\mathcal{A}(i)} + |\beta_{ii}|\|r_i\| + \|\varepsilon_i\|\), where \(\mathcal{A}(i)\) represents the misalignment score.
+Empirically, increasing the number of edits from 200 to 1000 on LLaMA2-7B causes the total misalignment score to rise from 79 to 554, while accuracy drops from 98.5% to 86.8%, showing a strong correlation.

 Method¶